KonKogutAgnieszka/KonKogutAgnieszka/README.md

 ---

-I'm front-end dev :arrow_forward:

-Currently working as a **front-end & BPM developer** :construction_worker:, with occasional focus on **UI/UX design**.
+I'm a front-end developer 💻 with a soft spot for UI/UX design 🎨
+Partially also a BPM developer ⚙️

+Currently building modern, user-focused interfaces — fast, thoughtfully, and with a bit of design flair.
-wanna collaborate? hit me up :raising_hand:
+Wanna collaborate?
+Hit me up! 🙋‍♀️

 ---